Your Packing Guide: What to Bring to Williston

 Congratulations on becoming a Wildcat!
 We can’t wait to see you when school opens!
 This summer, when you’re thinking about what to pack, you can use this guide so you know exactly what you can bring to campus, and what’s best to leave at home (your pet fish, for example).

-Whether you’re in Emily McFadon Vincent House, John Hazen White House, Ford Hall, or Mem East or West, your dorm room will already have a bed, bureau, desk and straight chair, and mirror.
-You are allowed to bring a desk chair, if you like.
+Every dorm room on campus will already have a bed, bureau, desk and straight chair, and mirror.
+You are allowed to bring a desk chair, if you’d like.
 We’d love for you to express your personality through how you decorate your room, from minimalist to bohemian.
 And when it comes to packing up, here’s the list of what you may bring for your dorm room:

 • comfy blankets